feathersjs/feathers/packages/authentication-local/README.md

 ### Verifier

-This is the verification class that does the username and password verification by looking up the entity (normally a `user`) on a given service and compares the hashed password using bcrypt.
+This is the verification class that does the username and password verification by looking up the entity (normally a `user`) on a given service by the `usernameField` and compares the hashed password using bcrypt.
 It has the following methods that can all be overridden.
 All methods return a promise except `verify`, which has the exact same signature as [passport-local](https://github.com/jaredhanson/passport-local).

 ```js
 {